Benderx2/R3X/src/lib/rstdlib/readme.txt

-this file contains the rstdlib implementation for r3x and examples in t++.
+this file contains the rstdlib implementation for r3x and examples in t++. using the standard library is very easy, during the build process, the build script compiles it and copies it to the vm's directory.

+the buildutils.sh will compile the compiler, and then copy the header to compiler directory/include and will export STDLIB_R3X as that. this will only work for one session though.

+to make it permanent, edit your .bashrc or similar, and add this:

+export STDLIB_R3X="$PREFIX/include" # $PREFIX is where you have your compiler.
 STRING FUNCTIONS:

 @r_strlen(string) -> return length of string